xjohannes/hyper-wizard/README.md

 Hyper wizard
 =====

 The Hyper wizard is a project that aims to deliver an abstraction of the Hyper browser user interface.
-It is will serve as the foundation for my master thesis at the "Biomedic informatics group" at the Institue for informatics - University of Oslo.
+It will serve as the foundation for my master thesis at the "Biomedic informatics group" at the Institue for informatics - University of Oslo.

 The following is the description of the project: